-Policy C-PS-3e: Drainage facilities shall be designed to minimize off-site drainage and flooding according to the most current County flood control and design criteria.
+Policy C-PS-3f: Drainage facilities shall be designed to minimize off-site drainage and flooding according to the most current County flood control and design criteria.
 Alternative bio-engineered drainage designs (e.g., low impact development techniques) are preferred and shall be proposed where they provide adequate capacity and performance to handle expected stormwater flows.
 The cost of drainage facilities required to handle stormwater runoff from new development shall be the responsibility of the new development.
 (GP2020)

-Policy C-PS-3f: Construction of structures within 100 feet of the top of any natural or manmade embankment which defines a channel shall be prohibited, except where Permit Sonoma finds the flood hazard risk to life and property has been minimized.
+Policy C-PS-3g: Construction of structures within 100 feet of the top of any natural or manmade embankment which defines a channel shall be prohibited, except where Permit Sonoma finds the flood hazard risk to life and property has been minimized.
 Reductions to building setbacks in 100-year floodplains shall be avoided.
-Where this policy conflicts with C-OSRC-5c(2) of the Open Space and Resource Conservation Element, the more restrictive of the two shall apply.
-(Existing LCP Revised)
+Where this policy conflicts with C-OSRC-4c of the Open Space and Resource Conservation Element, the more restrictive of the two shall apply.
+(EXISTING LCP REVISED)

-Policy C-PS-3g: Assess potential hazards from proposed development on a case by case basis to ensure that siting, mitigation measures, or design changes are sufficient to reduce exposure to these hazards to an acceptable level.
+Policy C-PS-3h: Assess potential hazards from proposed development on a case by case basis to ensure that siting, mitigation measures, or design changes are sufficient to reduce exposure to these hazards to an acceptable level.
 Such assessments shall consider hazards from river and creek flooding, dam failure, storm surge and high waves during storms, sea level rise, and undersized or blocked stormwater facilities.
-(New)
+(NEW)

-Policy C-PS-3h: New dwellings shall be prohibited in Tsunami Hazard Zones.
-(Existing LCP Revised)
+Policy C-PS-3i: New residential development is prohibited in Tsunami Hazard Zones.
+(EXISTING LCP REVISED)

-Policy C-PS-3i: Tentative and final subdivision maps and approved site plans shall show areas subject to flooding as designated on the Flood Rate Maps adopted by the FEMA.
+Policy C-PS-3j: Tentative and final subdivision maps and approved site plans shall show areas subject to flooding as designated on the Flood Rate Maps adopted by the FEMA.
 (GP2020)

-Policy C-PS-3j: Evaluate potential flood and inundation hazards for development projects relative to potential repetitive property loss, and incorporate mitigation measures to reduce the potential for human injury and property damage to a level of less than significant.
+Policy C-PS-3k: Evaluate potential flood and inundation hazards for development projects relative to potential repetitive property loss, and incorporate mitigation measures to reduce the potential for human injury and property damage to a level of less than significant.
 Evaluate impacts from sea level rise, and storm inundation events.
 Consider unique coastal characteristics, infrastructure, and adaptive capacity in project design.
-(GP2020 Revised)
+(GP2020 REVISED)

-Policy C-PS-3k: Work with County Departments, responsible agencies, public, and other stakeholders to develop and implement a long-term plan for reducing repetitive property losses from flooding as detailed in Policy PS-2d of General Plan 2020.
+Policy C-PS-31: Work with County Departments, responsible agencies, public, and other stakeholders to develop and implement a long-term plan for reducing repetitive property losses from flooding as detailed in Policy PS-2d of General Plan 2020.
 Conduct ongoing flood monitoring, implementation of the Local Hazard Mitigation Plan, consider participation in federal hazard programs.
 (GP2020)